jpsca/sqla-wrapper/docs/index.rst

     todos = db.query(ToDo).all()

-SQLAlchemy-Wrapper born as a framework-independent fork of `Flask-SQLAlchemy <https://pythonhosted.org/Flask-SQLAlchemy/>`_.
+SQLAlchemy-Wrapper was born as a framework-independent fork of `Flask-SQLAlchemy <https://pythonhosted.org/Flask-SQLAlchemy/>`_.
 Read about the goals of the project in the :ref:`about` section.

 Tested with Python 2.7, 3.3+ and pypy.